djaquels/PlatsBokning/README.md

 # README

-System for booking desks in a shared office space with Azure deployment.
+System for booking desks in a shared office space with AWS deployment.

 Things you may want to cover: